Ronnie Montrose: Career

-In 1985 he joined Seattle's Rail (winners of MTV's first Basement Tapes video competition) for several months.
+In 1985, he joined Seattle's Rail (winners of MTV's first Basement Tapes video competition) for several months.
 He was looking for a new band and one of Rail's guitarists, Rick Knotts had recently left.
 Billed as 'Rail featuring Montrose' or 'Ronnie & Rail', they played a set of half Rail favorites and half Montrose songs ("Rock Candy", "Rock the Nation", "Matriarch" and Gamma's remake of Thunderclap Newman's "Something in the Air").
 At the end of the tour, there was an amicable split.

-He continued to record through the 1980s and 1990s, releasing solo albums including The Speed of Sound (1988), Music from Here (1994), and Bearings (2000), as well as another Montrose album titled Mean (1987) and a fourth Gamma album Gamma 4 (2000).
+Montrose continued to record through the 1980s and 1990s, releasing solo albums including The Speed of Sound (1988), Music from Here (1994), and Bearings (2000), as well as another Montrose album titled Mean (1987) and a fourth Gamma album Gamma 4 (2000).
+Montrose recorded a rousing interpretation of the Beatles song "Love You To", that included a rare Montrose vocal performance, on his album Territory in 1986.

 Montrose appeared on Sammy Hagar's solo album Marching to Mars (1997) along with original Montrose members bassist Bill Church and drummer Denny Carmassi on the song "Leaving the Warmth of the Womb".
-The original Montrose lineup also reformed to play as a special guest at several Sammy Hagar concerts in summer 2004 and 2005.
+The original Montrose lineup also reformed to play as a special guest at several Hagar concerts in summer 2004 and 2005.
 Montrose also performed regularly from 2001 until 2011 with a Montrose lineup featuring Keith St. John on lead vocals and a rotating cast of veteran hard rock players on bass and drums.
 In 2011, Montrose formed the 'Ronnie Montrose Band' with Randy Scoles on vocals, Dan McNay on bass, and Steve Brown on drums, playing music from his entire career, including both Montrose and Gamma songs.
 This lineup was captured in his final released work, the concert DVD Ronnie Montrose: Live at the Uptown.

 During his 2009 tour, Montrose revealed that he had fought prostate cancer for the previous two years but was healthy once again; he continued to tour until his death in 2012.

 Death

 Montrose died from a self-inflicted gunshot wound on March 3, 2012.
-His death was originally assumed to be the result of his prostate cancer.
+His death was initially assumed to be the result of prostate cancer.

 However, the San Mateo County Coroner's Office released a report that confirmed the guitarist had shot himself.

 The toxicology reported a blood alcohol content of 0.31 percent at the time of death.
 In early 2012, the deaths of his uncle and of Lola, his bulldog, worsened what Guitar Player magazine called a "clinical depression that plagued him since he was a toddler."

-Montrose was survived by his wife, two children and five grandchildren.
+Montrose is survived by his wife, two children and five grandchildren.